Polka Party!: Parodies and polka

 On August 5, Yankovic recorded "Here's Johnny", a parody of "Who's Johnny" by El DeBarge.
 The song, a loving ode to The Tonight Show Starring Johnny Carson announcer Ed McMahon, features John Roarke of the television series Fridays fame doing an impression of McMahon's voice.
 According to Yankovic, Peter Wolf, the man who wrote "Who's Johnny", enjoyed the parody idea so much that he personally brought into the studio the floppy disc that contained the song's programmed synthesizer parts.
 The final parody recorded for the album was "Toothless People", a play on Mick Jagger's "Ruthless People", which was recorded on August 29, 1986.
 The song, about elderly people who are missing their teeth, was written after Yankovic heard it would be the theme to the 1986 film Ruthless People.
 Assuming the song would be a hit, Yankovic requested and received permission from Jagger to record a parody version.
-Jagger's song, however, was never a hit, but because Jagger had "approved" the parody, he decided failing to produce it would be an "insult" to the artist.
+Jagger's song, however, was never a hit, but because Jagger had "approved" the parody, he decided that failing to produce it would be an "insult" to the artist.

 The album's polka medley, the titular "Polka Party!", was recorded on the same day as "Here's Johnny".
 This was Yankovic's third polka medley, and his only medley to bear the same name as an album.
 Like his other medleys, the song is a conglomeration of then-popular songs in music.